-Temperature based form for calculating heat savings yourself
+Temperature-based form for calculating heat savings yourself

 - Use outside daily temperatures to decide if additional heating will be needed